 Before jumping to the news round-up, I wanna bring some attention to a few of the Gotm.io Jam #1 entries, because I finally had time to sit down and play them and they are INSANE.

-All of them 2D Platformers but with very different mechanics and amazing art styles and gameplay.
+All of them are 2D Platformers but with very different mechanics and amazing art styles and gameplay.

 Kaboom Swing, the #1 overall and winner of two categories, Originality and Gameplay (gotm's prizes are given to the top-rated game of each category, so the game made $40 for ) was made by havana24, a super prolific developer with an entire section for awards on game jams on his website.

-His go to engine is apparently OpenFL, and this was in fact his first time using Godot, which is just insane.
-I'm not sure if it was the prize money or just the idea of trying Godot what made him participate, and I don't care, I just really hope he keeps doing it, because there's no such thing as enough developers using the engine.
+His go-to engine is apparently OpenFL, and this was in fact his first time using Godot, which is just insane.
+I'm not sure if it was the prize money or just the idea of trying Godot that made him participate, and I don't care, I just really hope he keeps doing it, because there's no such thing as enough developers using the engine.

 If the money is, in fact, the key factor for bringing talent like that to Godot game jams, I really hope gotm.io keeps at it, because is clearly working.

 In fact, the quality of the top games was so amazing that the #3 overall, Wallker Demolition Co., didn't win any money, despite the fact that in many, many other jams it would have gotten the #1 spot with ease.

 Also, today was announced the Theme for the Gotm.io Jam #2 ($100 Prizes).
 It was Speed and there are still 9 days and 13 hours left on the clock at the time of publishing.

 📰 Godot news round-up